MainulDip/AndroidDevStudy/JetpackCompose/Compose-1.md

 * Composable functions:
 @Composable annotation makes it into a composable function, it's the building block of JetPack Compose.
 It describe the UI/Views and provide data dependencies.
 Any function including a @Composable function needs to be itself @Composable
 * Theme:
 All the theming (Material) files are inside ui.theme (on default compose template).
 The main theme function is a composable.
-And there is a @Composable "Surface" from Material 3, usually all other components go inside this.
+And there is a @Composable "Surface" from Material 3, usually all other components go inside this
 * @Preview:
 @Preview annotation can display the composable functions call without building the project and running on an emulator.